-If you don’t want to do site backups, then consider getting professional WordPress support, or use a WordPress backup plugin.
+If you don’t want to perform site backups, then get help from a WordPress professional, or use a WordPress backup plugin.

-- You can learn more about a WordPress backup plugin that we recommend using to automate backups here: Back Up, Duplicate And Protect Your WP Websites And Blogs With Backup Creator Plugin For WordPress
+- You can read about a great WordPress backup plugin that we recommend using to perform complete WordPress backups here: Backup, Clone And Protect Your WordPress Web Sites With Backup Creator WordPress Plugin

 - For professional WordPress help and technical support, see our WordPress Services Directory

 How To Fix WordPress Database Is Too Large To Back Up Issue

 A large database backup file is often caused when specific plugins that you have installed on your WordPress site end up storing a large amount of data …

 Plugins that block spam or collect statistics on your blog can generate a large amount of data that really isn’t necessary to store in your database backup file.